 Receiving the decision

-The embassy or consulate-general will contact you when the decision is ready.
+The embassy or consulate-general will contact you when the decision has been made.

-You need to bring your passport when collecting the decision.
-Some embassies and consulates-general send out the decision and the residence permit card by mail.
-Please contact the embassy or consulate-general for further information.
+You will need your passport to collect the decision.
+Some embassies and consulates general send the decision and the residence permit card out by post.
+Contact the embassy or consulate general for further information.